 Ethics, Economy, and Entrepreneurship

-I am part of the Mexican, South-American, and European versions of EEE.
+I was part of the Mexican, South American, and European versions of EEE.
 I helped with the organization of visits to Mexico, Colombia, and France.
 I also provided assistance with the translation of the book to Spanish and French.

-I give guest lectures to high-school students to students of every social background, from South Tucson to Scottsdale.
+I gave guest lectures to high-school students to students of every social background, from South Tucson to Scottsdale.

 I taught the undergraduate-level version of this course at the University of Arizona for the first time.
-And I co-taught (Kerry Montano and James Harrigan) the training to teach EEE in Mexican high-schools.
+And I co-taught (with Kerry Montano and James Harrigan) the training to teach EEE in Mexican high schools.

-I'm particularly invested in this project.
-Coming from a developing country, I know how important it is to teach basic economics and the fundamentals tools of ethics to young students to help them at the personal level to take the risk of pursuing an entrepreneurial life, and also help the society to create wealth and wellbeing.
+Coming from a developing country, I know how important it is to teach basic economics and finance, as well as ethics to young students to encourage them to take the risk of pursuing an entrepreneurial life, and also to help the society create wealth and social welfare.